benbell95/better_biplot/README.md

 ## Grouping data

 `bb_biplot()` allows you to use up to three groups to style the plot points, with the arguments `group`, `group2`, and `group3`.
-These are optional, and you can style the plot without using groups, but using groups makes styling easier and automated.
+These are optional, and you can style the plot without using groups, but using groups makes styling easier and more intuitive.

 Grouping data also allows [ellipses and/or convex hulls](#Ellipses-and-Convex-hulls) to be plotted, as well as allowing plot [legends](#Legends) to be added.